znep/query-coordinator/VIF.md

 ##### `showOtherCategory`
 `showOtherCategory` controls whether grouping data above specified limit into `(other)` category.
 Default limit in Pie Chart is 12 and `showOtherCategory` is true by default.
-There isn't a default limit in Bar Chart and `showOtherCategory` is false by default.
+There isn't a default limit in Bar Chart and Column Chart. `showOtherCategory` is false by default.

 Required |Optional
 :-------:|:---------------------------:
-    -    |Bar Chart, Pie Chart
+    -    |Bar Chart, Pie Chart, Column Chart

 ### The `format` Object
 The format object specifies the format and version of the vif.
 It is of type `<object>`.
 This object must have the following properties: